aboutcode-org/scancode.io/docs/recognized-distros-os-images.rst

 Archives formats
 ~~~~~~~~~~~~~~~~~

-ScanCode.io can recognize and extracts most archive formats and has special
+ScanCode.io recognizes and can extract most archive formats; however, it offers
-support for VM and container image formats:
+special support for VM and container image formats:

-- docker image tarbal archives using a Docker image layout and
+- Docker image tarbal archives using a Docker image layout
-- virtual machine images using QCOW and VHDI image format
+- Virtual machine images using QCOW and VHDI image format

 Operating systems detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When scanning for Docker or virtual machine (VM) images, one of the first step of a pipeline after archive etxraction is to detect the operating system.
+When scanning for Docker or virtual machine (VM) images, one of the first tasks of a pipeline after extracting an archive is to detect the operating system.
-For Linux this means also detecting the installed Linux distribution.
-This detection looks for certain files such as the /etc/os-release file on Linux.
+For Linux, this also includes detecting the installed Linux distribution, which checks for certain files such as ``/etc/os-release`` on Linux.
-The detected OS or distro is then used to determine which system package types are likely installed such as RPM or Debian packages.
+The detected OS—distro—is then used to determine which system packages are likely installed, such as RPM or Debian packages.

-For each recognized OS a pipeline collects in general this information:
+For each recognized OS, a pipeline collects the following information:

 - OS and image details
 - Installed system packages metadata, license and their files